-Additionally, we are subject to a performance guaranty that requires us to maintain (i) a minimum net worth (defined in our Credit Facility to include our mandatorily redeemable preferred stock) of \$205.0 million plus 50% of all equity and subordinated debt raised after May 1, 2015 less 50% of any equity and subordinated debt retired or redeemed after May 1, 2015, which equates to \$270.1 million as of September 30, 2019, (ii) asset coverage with respect to "senior securities representing indebtedness" of at least 150% (or such percentage as may be set forth in Section 18 of the 1940 Act, as modified by Section 61 of the 1940 Act), and (iii) our status as a BDC under the 1940 Act and as a RIC under the Code.
+Additionally, we are required to maintain (i) a minimum net worth of \$205.0 million plus 50% of all equity and subordinated debt raised after May 1, 2015 less 50% of any equity and subordinated debt retired or redeemed after May 1, 2015, which equates to \$269.5 million as of September 30, 2020, (ii) asset coverage with respect to "senior securities representing indebtedness" of at least 150% (or such percentage as may be set forth in Section 18 of the 1940 Act, as modified by Section 61 of the 1940 Act), and (iii) our status as a BDC under the 1940 Act and as a RIC under the Code.

-As of September 30, 2019, and as defined in the performance guaranty of our Credit Facility, we had a net worth of \$354.6 million, asset coverage on our "senior securities representing indebtedness" of 336.9% and an active status as a BDC and RIC.
-In addition, we had 37 obligors in our Credit Facility's borrowing base as of September 30, 2019.
-As of September 30, 2019, we were in compliance with all of our Credit Facility covenants.
-Refer to Note 5-Borrowings of the notes to our Consolidated Financial Statements included elsewhere in this annual report for additional information regarding our Credit Facility.
+As of September 30, 2020, and as defined in our Credit Facility, we had a net worth of \$327.3 million, asset coverage on our "senior securities representing indebtedness" of 202.6% and an active status as a BDC and RIC.
+In addition, we had 31 obligors in our Credit Facility's borrowing base as of September 30, 2020.
+As of September 30, 2020, we were in compliance with all of our Credit Facility covenants.
+Refer to Note 5-Borrowings of the notes to our Consolidated Financial Statements included elsewhere in this Annual Report for additional information regarding our Credit Facility.